greczimarton/tp24-technical/README.md

    - I send a JSON input and check if the API returns the correct JSON output
    - In the integration tests the second endpoint which doesn't work with the DB at all.
    - I wanted to setup an in-memory database for this, but I didn't have enough time to do it

+### Upgrades
+ - I would add a proper logging system
+ - I would add a proper error handling system
+ - I would add live currency exchange rates

+### Conclusion
+Thanks for reading about my solution.
+I really enjoyed working on this assignment.
+I learned a lot of new things and I had a lot of fun.
+Unfortunately I didn't have enough time to implement everything I wanted, especially the storage and db part were rushed.
+I hope my solution works on your machine as well.
+I'm looking forward to hearing from you.